liberodark/pokemonsdk/# PSDK .25 BE.md

 - `EndTurnHandler` : Manage the end of turn sequence, can be accessed through `logic.end_turn_handler`. **This is not a change handler, this mean it doesn't act as the other handlers!**
 - `WeatherChangeHandler` : Manage the weather condition changes, can be accessed through `logic.weather_change_handler`
 - `FleeHandler` : Manage the flee sequence (& calculation), can be accessed through `logic.flee_handler`
+- `CatchHandler` : Manage the calculations related to catching the Pokemon, can be accessed through `logic.catch_handler`
+- `AbilityChangeHandler` : Manage the change ability procedure, can be accessed through `logic.ability_change_handler`
+- `BattleEndHandler` : Manage the everything that happends at the end of the battle
 - New handlers ???

 **Important note about the handlers**: the logic instanciate a new handler everytime you call the function that give access to the handler.
 If you need to show the prevention reason when you don't call the `*_with_process` function but use the test function instead, it's recommanded to store the handler in a local variable.